garrandall/popular-music-data/tracks/who-dat-jt-money-sole.md

 (Who dat?
 Who dat?
 Who dat?
 HUH?)
 Who dat who dat who dat tryin to get up in my crew

-I been said a legendary up in this motherf**ker Veteran in this game, and still bringin ruckus
+I been said a legendary up in this motherfucker Veteran in this game, and still bringin ruckus
 Never had no time for tricks or no bustaz
-I only f**k wit dat real I got no love for suckers
+I only fuck wit dat real I got no love for suckers
 All these tiny-ass niggas be wanna wear my shoes
 Ain't got the slightest of clues or either paid your dues Then these hoes goin crazy, bout J baby!
 The way you show me your love, is by the way you pay me The game room been closed, so stay up out of mine
-Just know I keep niggas up and krunk, like battle lines Motherf**kers be all up in a nigga biz
+Just know I keep niggas up and krunk, like battle lines Motherfuckers be all up in a nigga biz
 Tryin to question my shit just like a pop quiz
 Nigga what this is?
 Aaaa-ight?